donniemattingly/serverlith/README.md

 ## Examples

-At the root, you're exporting a handler to give to AWS Lambda as with any function, and you register your routes with the Serverlith router.
+The entry point into a Serverlith app is a handler to give to AWS Lambda as with any function, and you register your handlers with the Serverlith router.

 ```typescript
 export const handler = async (event: APIGatewayEvent) => {